oluwoleadetifa/ad-page-practice/README.md

-# My name is Oluwole Adetifa, This is a simple ad template I made from scratch. simple template was made with tables, while simple template 1 was made with flexboxes
+# My name is Oluwole Adetifa, This is a simple ad template I made from scratch. simple template was made with tables, while simple template 1 was made with flexboxes.
+The simple ad template media query was made responsive